Oak Island mystery: Early excavations (1861–1898)

 In 1866, a group known as The Oak Island Eldorado Company or more commonly The Halifax Company was formed to find the treasure.
 By this time, there were many shafts, bore holes, and tunnels under Oak Island made by previous treasure hunters.
-When a plan to shut off the alleged flood tunnels from Smith's Cove didn't work, the company decided to shift focus to the original main shaft.
+When a plan to shut off the alleged flood tunnels from Smith's Cove did not work, the company decided to shift focus to the original main shaft.
 Exploratory holes that were drilled turned up bits of wood, more coconut fiber, soft clay, and blue mud.
 Having found nothing of interest, the group gave up the search in 1867.

 In 1896, an unknown group arrived on the island with steam pumps and boring equipment.
 Although the pumps were unable to keep water out of the flooded side shaft, boring samples were taken.
 It was claimed that one of the samples brought a tiny piece of sheepskin parchment to the surface.
 The parchment had two letters, "vi" or "wi", written in India ink.
 The second accidental death occurred on March 26, 1897, when a worker named Maynard Kaiser fell to his death.
 In 1898, red paint was poured into the flooded pit by the group, reportedly revealing three exit holes around the island.